 This cake is very rich.
 For that reason I will also publish a second version of it without butter and eggs.
-But even now our kids love it so it had to be written on the blog because even though we don’t make it all the time, when we do we absolutely love coming home to a small slice of this decadent chocolate dessert.
+But even now our kids love it so it had to be written on the blog because even though we don’t make it all the time, when we do, we absolutely love coming home to a small slice of this decadent Nutella dessert easy to make.

-The kids decided to photo bomb me while we I trying to snatch a photo of the cake, and I loved their smiles in it.
-I hope they will keep on experiencing that joy as they get older and keep on developing that sisterly and brotherly binds with each other.
-They say food bonds people and is what is the most eventful moments of our lives.
-So it better be healthy and also good food what the kids look back to!
+The kids decided to photo bomb me while we I trying to snatch a photo of the Nutella tart, and I loved their smiles in it.
+I hope they will keep on experiencing that joy as they get older and keep on developing that sisterly and brotherly bonds with each other.
+They say food bonds people, creates memories, and is often present in the most eventful moments of our lives.
+So it’d better be healthy and also good food what the kids look back to!

 Adapted from here.